I want to personally thank Elizabeth for nominating me for “Best Blogger Recognition Award 2017”!

 Finally, the blogs and websites that I came across did not list much help for the supporting spouse or partner of someone who experiences PTSD or CPTSD symptoms.
 Due to the lack of information that left me feeling extremely isolated, I started my PTSD blog.
 My PTSD blog launched towards the end of January 2017.

 Essentially, my goal was and still is to reach other people who feel the same way that I did.
 In the same way, to offer hope, inspiration, and information that is important to them.
 You see, when a person develops PTSD or CPTSD, their symptoms and behavior during active symptoms are traumatic for anyone close to them.

-Instead of listing only two tips for new bloggers I felt it necessary to list several that I had to learn on my own.
+Instead of listing only two tips for new bloggers I felt it necessary to list several that I enjoyed learning on my own.
 Learn more about starting your own blog and share your story.
 With this in mind, here are the steps that I took before I launched my PTSD blog.

 - Choose a niche or specific content theme that you are interested in and passionate about.

 - Research possible blog hosting sites where your blog will live.
 There are free sites like WordPress or Blogger.
 Take into account features and tech support for each one.
 Make a list of pros and cons.
 Then do the same research for hosting sites that charge.